 Applying polyurethane floor finish is a little more tricky than what it use to be, years back.
 With the new 350 VOC law being implemented into manufacturing the finish.
 It's changed the way we coat the floors today.

-Todays polyurethane finish are better, safer, and dries much quicker.
+Todays polyurethane finishes are better, safer, and dries much quicker.
 Better and safer doesn't create a problem.

-Dries quicker, creates problems
+Drying quicker, creates problems

+Polyurethane finishes with short open time or has a thick viscosity.
+You have to do everything within one try, And avoid playing with the wood floor finish.
+One back and forth brush stroke is the key to applying these polyurethane floor finishes.
 Any more than that, you'll thin out your wood finish.
 You can end up with brush marks, lap marks, flashing, bubbles or ridges.
 That's a list of problems you would like to avoid.

-If, your brushing back and forth to many times, then your just playing with the polyurethane finish.
-Brushing it to many times will thin out your floor finish, this can cause flashing, lap marks, and introduce more bubbles.
+Stir your polyurethane, don't shake.
+Shaking will increase the chances of producing bubbles.
+Keep a wet edge, when you're coating, and try and minimize your brush strokes.
+If, you're brushing back and forth, too many times, then you're just playing with the polyurethane finish.
+Brushing it too many times will thin out your floor finish, This can cause flashing, lap marks, and introduce more bubbles.

 The best brush method to use, when applying polyurethane floor finish is to use a Zig-Zag brush method for edging.